 For encryption of the files and data stored on the server, Pydio currently uses EncFS which is based on the encryption of data on the File System.
 The decryption of the encrypted files is only done during a user session.

 You should access ownCloud using HTTPS to enable SSL encryption while communicating with ownCloud server.
 To encrypt the files and data stored in ownCloud server, you first need to enable the encryption app which comes with ownCloud.
 If the encryption app is enabled, both encryption and decryption of files is done on the server side in the ownCloud server.

 The encryption app of ownCloud is especially useful if you are using an external storage such as Dropbox or Google Drive to store your files and data.
 If encryption is enabled, ownCloud will encrypt all your files and data on the server before they are sent to the third party cloud storage service which protects your data and privacy.
-The book Getting Started with ownCloud can be useful if you want to know about how to build a personal cloud using ownCloud.

 You might like: